-On occasion, however, you might discover a one- or two-day-old kit outside the nest lying on the wire floor of the cage with the body temperature of a popsicle.
+On occasion, however, you might discover a tiny day-old (or older) kit outside the nest lying on the wire floor of the cage with the body temperature of a popsicle.
 The doe may have accidentally dragged it out of the nest while it was still suckling.

 Is there any way to warm the little guy and save its life?
 Unless the kit is literally frozen solid, there might be hope.

-The window into the status of the kit’s circulatory system is the toe-nails, so check the toenails right away.
-If the toenail quick is clear, this means that the heart is still pumping, even if slowly, and the blood is circulating.
+The window into the status of the kit’s circulatory system are the toe-nails, so check the toenails right away.
+If the toenail quick is a clear light pink, the color of living flesh, this means that the heart is still pumping, even if slowly, and the blood is circulating.
 The kit still has life in it.

 If the toenail quick is any shade of darker pink to very dark brown-red, this means that bodily functions have ceased.
 The blood has pooled throughout the body, including the toenails where you can actually see the pooling.